 About Us

-We believe that public education is a civil right necessary to the dignity and freedom of the American people and that each child, regardless of their disability, ethnicity, socio-economic status, or citizenship, deserves equitable access to an education that maximizes their individual potential.
+With members spread across the United States, the Virgin Islands, and Canada, NSBA is the only national organization representing school boards.
+Along with its member state associations and member public school districts representing locally elected school board officials serving millions of public school students, NSBA believes that public education is a civil right necessary to the dignity and freedom of the American people and that each child, regardless of their ability, ethnicity, socioeconomic status, identity, or citizenship, deserves equitable access to an education that maximizes their individual potential.

-NSBA is a not-for-profit organization.
-The public policy agenda is determined by a Delegate Assembly made up of local school board members who represent their state associations of school boards.
-The Board of Directors translates this policy into action.
-Programs and services are administered by NSBA’s Executive Director & CEO, and by professional staff.
-NSBA is headquartered within the metropolitan Washington, D.C., area in Alexandria, Virginia.
+NSBA’s public policy agenda is determined by a Delegate Assembly made up of local school board members who represent their state associations of school boards.
+NSBA’s Board of Directors translates this policy into action.
+Programs and services are administered by NSBA’s Executive Director and CEO, and by professional staff headquartered within the metropolitan Washington, D.C., area in Alexandria, Virginia.

 Who We Are